iefunogbon/Idowu-Efunogbon_portfolio/README.md

+# Idowu Efunogbon's Portfolio

-BIKE SALES ANALYSIS REPORT USING MICROSOFT EXCEL AND POWERPOINT
+# [BIKE SALES ANALYSIS REPORT USING MICROSOFT EXCEL AND POWERPOINT]

 I played the role of a Junior Data Analyst at TnetPro Limited, Luton United Kingdom to analyze the dataset of Bike Sales in Europe, North America, and the Pacific regions.